 Quick Note on the Debate

 I cover–only quickly–the debate between Linda Belleville and Richard Bauckham on one side and Michael Burer and Daniel Wallace on the other.
 Belleville and Bauckham succeeded in refuting Burer’s and Wallace’s 2001 article.
 However, Michael Burer has replied to them in 2015 in the Journal of Evangelical Theological Society 58/4 (2015), pp. 731-55, focusing on epiēmos + en.
-He concludes that the phrase is exclusive, so Junia was not part of the apostolic circle.
+Looking at many passages in Greco-Roman writings, in Greek, he concludes that the phrase is exclusive, and therefore Junia was not part of the apostolic circle.
 But Marg Mosczko has reinforced Belleville’s and Baukham’s conclusions at her website Marg Mosczko in 2019.

 I looked over several items in Burer’s long list of examples (pp. 746-54), and I believe he has misinterpreted the data and imposed the “exclusive” interpretation on them.
 Here’s why he is mistaken (in my view).
 Each member or smaller subset still belonged within the larger group or set.
 The individual or smaller number of individuals or items did not stand outside the larger group because he or they were praised or acknowledged by the larger community.
 On the contrary, the individual or smaller group was praised or acknowledged precisely because they were members among the larger community.
 Burer translates the Greek en + dative correctly as “among,” but this preposition definitionally means to be within the larger group.
 So his conclusion that says the passages are exclusive is puzzling.